 Mix everything well then incorporate the liquids.
 Give everything a good stir then cover the surface with a large plate and leave until evening.
 The mixture will be quite sloppy and drop easily from a spoon

-Following an eight hour soak the mixture will be thick and wholesome and now it is time to give a good stir and prepare for cooking.
+Following an eight hour soak the mixture will be thick, wholesome and smelling delicious – now it is time to give a good stir and prepare for cooking.

-Lightly grease a 2lb pudding basin with butter then invite everyone to have a stir before spooning the mix into the basin and smoothing with the back of a spoon.
+Lightly grease a 2lb, 2 x 1llb or 9 x 150ml pudding basins or ramekins with butter or brush with lining paste.
+Invite everyone to have a stir (and a wish) before spooning the mix into the basin and smoothing with the back of a spoon.
 Cover the basin with a sheet of greaseproof paper making a centre pleat to allow for any expansion then tie off with string.
 Cover then with a sheet of kitchen foil securing it around the rim of the basin.

 Use a large casserole / stew pan with a trivet in the bottom (if you haven’t a trivet try a metal plate turned upside down).
 Place the pudding on top then fill with boiling water so that it comes about 1/3rd of the way up the basin.
 Cover the casserole pan with a lid.

 Steam in the oven for 10 hours or overnight.
-I usually put mine in the oven at 10pm and bring it out at 8am the next morning (large pudding) Small puddings (1lb) I steam in the oven in the same way for 7 hours,
+I usually put mine in the oven at 10pm and bring it out at 8am the next morning (large pudding) Small puddings (1lb) I steam in the oven in the same way for 8 hours.
+Mini puddings in 150ml tins or dishes take 5 hours.

 Alternatively, if you have an electric slow cooker – preheat it for an hour on high then stand the pudding on a metal ring or biscuit cutter and pour in boiling water from the kettle until it comes 1/3rd way up the pudding basin.
 Cover with the lid and cook for 10 hours.

-If you have a pressure cooker place the pudding(s) on the trivet with 1.25 litres of boiling water.
-Steam for 20 minutes then cook under pressure for two hours for small puddings and three hours for a large pudding.
+If you have a pressure cooker place the pudding(s) on the trivet with 500ml of boiling water.
+Steam for 20 minutes then cook under pressure for two hours for small puddings and three hours for a large pudding or the two small puddings.

 Leave to cool completely then remove the paper and foil.
 Place a clean piece of paper and string over the pudding – wrap in foil and leave in a cool dark place until Christmas Day.

-The pudding can be reheated by steaming for 2 hours the same way, ie place in a casserole with boiling water.
-Remember to remove the foil before the reheating and cover with greaseproof paper.
-Alternatively reheat in the microwave.
-Microwave for 5 minutes – leave for 10 minutes then microwave again for 3 minutes.
+The pudding can be reheated by steaming for 2 hours for large puddings and 1 hour for small puddings the same way, ie place in a casserole with boiling water.
+Alternatively reheat in the microwave but remember to remove from any metal tin and remove aluminium foil.
+Microwave on high for 5 minutes – leave for 10 minutes then microwave again for 3 minutes.
 Remove the greaseproof paper and turn out onto a plate and serve with rum sauce or thick cream.

 < Back to Recipes